Peak Age of Information in Priority Queueing Systems: Queues with Buffer Size One

 \section{Queues with Buffer Size One}

-In this section we mainly discuss a system in which the buffer size for each queue is one, and the arrival process for each queue $i$ is a Poisson process with rate $\lambda_{i}$.
-The service time (processing time) $P_{i}$ for packets from queue $i$ is iid with cdf $F_{i}(x)$ and mean $\frac{1}{\mu_{i}}.$ A new arrival will replace the packet waiting in the queue (if there is one) since the newest packet contains the most recent information of the source.
+In this section we discuss the system M/G/1/1+$\sum1^{*}$ with the arrival process for each queue $i$ being a Poisson process with rate $\lambda_{i}$.
+The service time (processing time) $P_{i}$ for packets from queue $i$ is an i.i.d. random variable with cdf $F_{i}(x)$ and mean $\frac{1}{\mu_{i}}.$ A new arrival will replace the packet waiting in the queue (if there is one) since the newest packet contains the most recent information of the source.
 Note that this model is different from the M/G/1/1 model introduced in \cite{huang2015optimizing,najm2018status}.
 In their model, there is no buffer for each queue, so whenever a packet arrives and sees the server being busy, the packet is either rejected or preempts the packet in service.
-Further, when the server becomes available, it has to wait until the next packet arrives.
-In our model, the buffer allows the server to serve packets whenever the server becomes available, which is potentially more efficient by not waiting for the next packet.
-Moreover, only keeping the most recent packet in the buffer can potentially reduce the server's load, and also keep the most recent information from each source.
+In our model, the assumption of buffer at each queue allows the server to serve queues in a prioritized way.
+Moreover, keeping only the most recent packet in the buffer can reduce the server's load, and also guarantee that the freshest information is stored in the buffer.